Accurate Rural Address Visibility

 4. Clear Obstructions from View

-Make sure vegetation and other obstructions don't get in the way of viewing your house numbers from the road.
+Ensure that vegetation and other obstructions don't obstruct your view of the house numbers from the road.
 You may have to trim trees or bushes or clear away vegetation to keep the numbers visible.

 Canva